david-pizzi-cg/github-coding-agent-demo/README.md

 1. **Commit Creation**: Creates meaningful commit message: "Fix critical CSS stylesheet filename typo"
 2. **PR Creation**: Creates pull request with:
-   - **Base**: Current demo branch (not main)
+   - **Base**: demo branch (if instructions are followed)
-   - **Head**: The hotfix branch
+   - **Head**: The copilot fix branch (`copilot/fix-css-stylesheet-typo`)
    - **Description**: Includes "Fixes #{issue-number}" for auto-linking
    - **Details**: Comprehensive description of the fix and testing
 3. **Code Review**: Self-reviews the changes for quality assurance
 4. **Status Updates**: Comments on the issue with progress updates

+**Note**: If GitHub Copilot defaults to main branch despite instructions, this demonstrates the platform's current limitations in branch selection.

 ### **Phase 6: Completion via GitHub MCP** 🎉
 **User Prompt:**
 ```
 Excellent!
 The GitHub Coding Agent has created the PR and self-reviewed it.
 The fix looks good.
-Can you merge it into the demo branch, delete the hotfix branch and close the issue after adding a comment to it?
+Can you merge it into the demo branch (or main if that's where the PR was targeted), delete the copilot fix branch and close the issue after adding a comment to it?
 ```

 **Expected AI Actions:**
 - Review the GitHub Coding Agent's work
-- Use `mcp_github_merge_pull_request` to merge PR into demo branch
+- Use `mcp_github_merge_pull_request` to merge PR into the target branch (demo or main)
 - Use `mcp_github_add_issue_comment` to add completion comment to the issue
 - Issue will auto-close due to "Fixes #" in PR description
-- Delete the hotfix branch locally and remotely
+- Delete the copilot fix branch locally and remotely
-- Switch back to main branch locally
 - Confirm all cleanup completed successfully

 ### **Phase 7: Post-Demo Cleanup** 🔧